 When I ran, there were no women in Congress from my state.
 Women have many strengths to bring to the table, including a different perspective and unique skills in achieving objectives.
 I want to inspire the next generation to start businesses, champion causes they are passionate about, and manifest their big ideas.
 We cannot move forward by leaving voices behind.
 There is something beautiful we each bring to this world.
 We can discover the possibilities together.
 There is always a way to make better things happen.

-Elizabeth is married to Vince Moro, and together, they have five children on a historic farm where they raise sheep and heirloom chickens.
+Elizabeth is married to Vince Moro, and together, they have five children on a historic farm where they raise sheep, bees, and heirloom chickens.

 © 2020 Elizabeth Moro.
 All rights reserved.